spyTools/spy-grabber/README.md

 # spy-grabber
-A tool made by ! spy#0778 to grab privacy data on your targets pcb
+A tool made by ! spy#0778 to grab privacy data on your targets pc

 MAIN FEUTERES BELLOW:
 🛡️ STRONG WEBHOOK PROTECTION 🛡️